 He taught a course in Humanism at Columbia University.
-Upon his death, the Columbia Record had this to say about him.
+Upon his death, the Columbia Record published a notice entitled "Philosopher Lamont Dies at Age 93".
 A tribute to his life was held at Columbia on September 18, 1995.
 He endowed a chair in Civil Liberties at Columbia Law School, currently occupied by Prof. Vincent A. Blasi.
 He contributed to the construction of the Corliss Lamont Rare Book Reading Room at the Rare Book and Manuscript Library at Columbia University and helped to create, through donations of letters, papers, and works of art, the Julian Huxley, John Masefield, George Santayana, and Rockwell Kent collections held there.
 He also played a major role in the creation of the Spinoza Collection.
 The Corliss Lamont Papers reside in the Rare Book & Manuscript Library at Columbia University.

 Located in the Corliss Lamont Room in the Class of 1945 Library, one of the Special Collections at Phillips Exeter Academy, is the John Masefield Collection, part of the Lamont Poets Collection.
 The Lamont Poetry Fund supports the Lamont Poetry Series and the Lamont Younger Poets Prize at Phillips Exeter.